-A master's student is automatically placed on academic probation for the subsequent semester and will be notified by the Dean's Office of his or her probationary status when:
+A master's student is automatically placed on academic probation for the subsequent term and will be notified by the Dean's Office of his or her probationary status when:

-- The grade point average for courses taken during a fall or spring semester is below 2.0, or - F, Fail or WF is earned for any course. - To be removed from academic probation, the student must: - Achieve a 2.0 or higher grade point average, and/or all "Pass" grades for courses taken as Pass/Fail, during the semester of probation; - Complete all course work by the end of the semester due date with no course extensions; - Meet regularly during the semester with his or her faculty advisor; and - Achieve a 2.0 or higher cumulative grade point average, and/or all "Pass" grades for courses taken as Pass/Fail.
+- The grade point average for courses taken during a fall or spring semester is below 2.0, or - F or Fail received for any course. - To be removed from academic probation, the student must: - Achieve a 2.0 or higher grade point average, and/or all "Pass" grades for courses taken as Pass/Fail, during the semester of probation; - o Complete all course work by the end of the semester due date with no course extensions; - Meet regularly during the semester with his or her faculty advisor; and - Achieve a 2.0 or higher cumulative grade point average, and/or all "Pass" grades for courses taken continuation of probation, suspension or dismissal.

-If the student does not meet the conditions of academic probation, the Dean of the Seminary in consultation with the student's advisor, will formulate a motion for action by the faculty.
-This action may include continuation of probation, suspension or dismissal.
 In the case of a Master of Divinity student, the Dean of the Seminary may report the decision of the faculty to the student's authorizing committee or similar endorsing denominational body.
 Stafford loan borrowers are subject to federal regulations regarding probation

+If the student does not meet the conditions of academic probation, the Dean of the Seminary in consultation with the student's advisor, will formulate a motion for action by the faculty.
+This action may include